 In leading digital transformation, it is essential that you never lose sight of the strategic business ambition and required outcomes; and be alive to the fact they may change – they adapt with changing conditions, and so must you.

 Recognise when change is required and be confident you have the ability to make informed and disciplined adjustments quickly… and that you know how to prioritise and stay focused on achieving the long term goals by taking deliberate actions to make them a reality.
-Remaining outcome focused to increase the probability of success and achieve your organisations vision.
+Remaining outcome-focused to increase the probability of success and achieve your organisations vision, through digital transformation delivery.

-Teams will rise to deliver against a clear goal, but no matter how well planned you are, inevitably the last few metres before the finish line will be a scramble and leave loose ends.
-Allow for a short period to stabilise and let the team breathe however, don’t wait too long before shifting to the next goal.
-Teams will stabilise and polish the solution for as long as you allow them so you’ll need to judge when it’s time to switch up gears again.
+Teams will rise to deliver against a clear goal, but no matter how well planned you are, the last few metres before the finish line will be a scramble and leave loose ends.
+Allow for a short period to stabilise and let the team breathe, but don’t wait too long before shifting to the next goal.
+Teams will stabilise and polish the solution for as long as you allow them, so you’ll need to judge when it’s time to switch up gears again.

-It’s essential the leadership team is clear on the next short term goal before the first is delivered.
-You don’t want to distract your teams ahead of time but you must be ready to go once they have achieved the first goal and stabilised, really important that you keep the pace and drive of transformation going – don’t let the fire go out!
+It’s essential the leadership team is clear on the next short term goal, before the first is delivered.
+You don’t want to distract your teams ahead of time, but you must be ready to go once they have achieved the first goal and stabilised, really important that you keep the pace and drive of digital transformation going – don’t let the fire go out!